 The patient should refrain from mechanical cleaning at or close to the treated area for a minimum of 4 weeks after surgery.
-During this period, mouth rinsing with an antimicrobial agent such as chlorhexidine (such as: GUM® PAROEX® 0.12%) is recommended.
-For optimal gum health and plaque control, it is recommended to use GUM® PAROEX® Toothpaste Gel (0.12%).
-An ultrasoft toothbrush (such as GUM® Post-Operation) can first be used on the treated area when mechanical cleaning is possible again.
+During this period, mouth rinsing with an antimicrobial agent such as chlorhexidine is recommended.

+An ultrasoft toothbrush can first be used on the treated area when mechanical cleaning is possible again.